isaiahpfisher/trello-clone/README.md

 - Go to the [live version](https://taskify.isaiahpfisher.com).
 - It was made with Next.js and deployed with Vercel.
 ### Things Learned
-I learned the following by building Jotion:
+I learned the following by building Taskify:
 - I learned how to implement a project with organizations and user roles.
 - I learned how to work with Stripe and a subscription model.
 - I got more comfortable reading documentation and implementing technologies.